 - a resort in St. Lucia.

-In addition to our attorneys’ experience representing clients in international arbitrations, Mr. McManus is also a member of the Chartered Institute of Arbitrators (CIArb), a leading international organization of alternative dispute practitioners.
-He has served as an arbitrator in international disputes.
+In addition to our attorneys’ experience representing clients in international arbitrations, Mr. McManus is also a Fellow of the Chartered Institute of Arbitrators (FCIArb), a leading international organization of alternative dispute practitioners.
+He has long served as an arbitrator in international disputes.

 Our experience allows us to handle any international arbitration, regardless of project location, complexity of issues, or amount in dispute.